unt-libraries/untl-metadata-documentation/docs/guides/text.rst

 -	financial documents, such as receipts, invoices, bills, checks, balance sheets, etc.
 -   legal documents (e.g., affadavits, warrants, deeds, etc.)
 -   personal or organizational notes
--   semi-formal notes or recors (e.g., a ledger or notebook published as a pre-printed blank book with handwritten or typewritten entries)
+-   semi-formal notes or records (e.g., a ledger or notebook published as a pre-printed blank book with handwritten or typewritten entries)
 -   most handwritten notes